How To Make Flour Tortillas

 Corn tortillas are traditional in Latin American cuisine.
 Whereas flour tortillas were introduced much later in places where American culture has had a heavy influence.

-If you are looking for a killer corn tortilla recipe, don’t worry, I will share one with you next week!
+If you are looking for a killer corn tortilla recipe, don’t worry, I shared that recipe as well!

 Why Make Flour Tortillas From Scratch?